Jejedi11/modct-site/README.md

 # jimbus-site
-This is the repository for my personal website.
+This is the repository for my personal and family website.